 Being affordable – Huel costs just 17.22 kr for a 400 calorie nutritionally complete meal.
 We also offer bulk and subscription discounts, meaning the cost starts at just 19 SEK per meal.

 Zero food waste– As you only use the Huel you need to consume, and it has a year-long shelf life, Huel produces zero food waste.
 Our packaging also produces very little waste too.

 High manufacturing standards– All our facilities and equipment are held to the highest safety standards and regulations.
-For example, the Huel facility, on top of reaching all UK and EU safety requirements, is:
+For example, the Huel facility, on top of reaching all EU safety requirements, is: